Krunklehorn/io-scene-gzrs2/README.md

   * Light: Static, Dynamic
   * Camera: Wait, Track

-### Tips & Tricks

-* Collision generation doesn't work well with dense, thin or curved geometry; don't stick a 300k polygon toothpick in an open room
-  * Marking a world mesh as "Detail" prevents it from cutting nearby geometry during bsptree and octree generation, this should be used for telephone poles, statues, flags etc.
-  * "Detail" does not affect collision tree generation, you must manually create separate, low-poly collision meshes for complex objects
-  * Empties marked as "Occlusion" planes can be used to specify bsptree and octree cuts manually, similar to Radiant/Hammer "Hint" brushes, for advanced users

 ### Untested Features

 * Spawn empties for quest mobs
 * Occlusion planes for props
-* Smoke empties
 * Camera empties
-* Flag props

 ### Known Issues